CzechCoder/mclaren-merch/README.md

 3.  **Start using the web**

     You can either use the frontend to shop or go to /admin to log in as admin

+    Please keep in mind that seed data has hardcoded timestamps.
+Selective dashboard functions relying on time - such as the current month revenue - might not show the data appropriately unless you adjust the seed data or make your own.